llcawthorne/spring-guides/getting-started/authenticating-ldap/README.md

 Nope.
 That didn't fix it either.
 Weird.
 I don't see any CSRF token being passwed by their default login form.
 Oh well.
 Not sure what is wrong with this one.
 Tests pass as ben/benspassword but real app doesn't take it.
 Tests fail to authenticate with invalid/invalidpassword.

+TODO: Compare this to your Spring Security course LDAP implementation and see if you can figure out what's going wrong here.